Anamorphosee/stacktrace-decoroutinator/README.md

 For example, the exception from the example above still lacks some calls.

 ### Solution
-Stacktrace-decoroutinator replaces the coroutine awakening implementation.
+Decoroutinator replaces the coroutine awakening implementation.

 It generates methods at runtime with names that match the entire coroutine call stack.